Free & Flexible

 - full-time carers (eligible to infill on PLA courses where there is capacity)

-You can access the programme by making contact with Working Wales for a pre-admissions assessment.
+You can access the programme by contacting us or Working Wales for a pre-admissions assessment.
 An experienced careers adviser will discuss your career aspirations and talk you through the Personal Learning Account process.
 They will make sure that the course you choose is right for you.

 Working Wales provides a simple approach to employability support by providing individuals with a single point of contact through which they can access the personalised advice, guidance, support and training they need to secure and maintain long-term employment.